-- The user has to have an installation of Geant4 and Root before installing musrSim. - It is supposed the user will analyse the data with Root, therefore Root has to be installed. - At present time the program does not simulate any muon-spin related physics processes happening in the sample, except for the muon spin rotation. - The simulation of one event takes much more time than the measurement of a real event.
+- The user has to have an installation of Geant4 and Root before installing musrSim. - It is supposed the user will analyse the data with Root, therefore Root has to be installed and some knowledge of it is needed.
+Even though is relatively easy to simulate a μ SR instrument, and to create the output Root file without even knowing the c++ programming language, some c++ programming is needed to analyse the simulation output and to plot graphs. - At present time the program does not simulate any muon-spin related physics processes happening in the sample, except for the muon spin rotation. - The simulation of one event takes much more time than the measurement of a real event.
 The simulation time depends on the complexity of the instrument geometry and on the presence of electromagnetic fields.
 To simulate one million of muons in the case of the PSI high-field instrument took about 10 hours of a computer time of a desktop PC.